 - Ming Dynasty

-There are no boxes that address feudalism or Christianity and the development of the Catholic Church, two major topics one would expect to see in any history of the middle ages.
+There are no boxes that address feudalism or the development of the Catholic Church, two major topics one would expect to see in any history of the middle ages.
+But again, using them as supplements eliminates the issue.

-While there is lots of interesting information in these boxes, they definitely need to be used along with other resources for fuller coverage of topics.
+These boxes have lots of interesting information and activities, but they definitely need to be used along with other resources for fuller coverage of topics.